wilvk/blog-hugo/content/posts/hugo-for-beginners.md

 - Clone the theme into the `./themes` path.
 - Edit the `config.toml` file and set the theme to the name of the directory cloned into the `./themes` path.

 Some themes require specific config settings in the `config.toml` file.
-They will usually tell you in their `README` on the specifics of this.
+They will usually tell you in the `README.md` on the specifics of this.

 # Onwards and upwards